DIY Guide to Making Upcycled Crate Garden Planters

 If the crate’s surface is rough or splintered, sanding and refinishing it will provide a smoother and more polished look.
 Use sandpaper to sand down the rough areas, paying attention to corners and edges.
 Once the surface is smooth, you can apply a coat of varnish or paint to protect the wood and enhance its appearance.
 Choose a stain or paint color that complements your garden’s aesthetic and allows the crate to blend in seamlessly.

-See also Creative Wall Storage Solutions
+See also Maximizing Space with Creative Crate Wall Storage

 Optional: adding drainage holes